-If the past year has taught us anything it’s how many germs, bacteria and bugs lurk on every surface and on everything we touch!
+If the past couple of years has taught us anything it’s how many germs, bacteria and bugs lurk on every surface and on everything we touch!
 Never before have we been more aware of hygiene and cleanliness from washing hands to making sure anything we put near our mouths and faces are clean and sanitary, like our makeup, and more specifically, our makeup bag

 Can you remember the last time you cleaned your cosmetic bag?
 A frightening report by Dr Amreen Bashir and Professor Peter Lambert from Aston university showed that a staggering nine out of ten makeup bags are home to superbugs like E.coli (responsible for urinary tract infections and food contamination) and staphylococci (a very nasty bacteria).
 Yikes!

 Our unique makeup bags are designed to be robust enough to withstand years of daily use and still look sparkly new, so let us take you through some simple steps of how to clean a makeup bag, wash bag or vanity case and keep them looking great and bacteria-free.

 How to clean a makeup bag